Crowdfunding pros and cons for your clients

 - Debt or lending-based crowdfunding

-Backers make a loan to your client’s company, which must eventually be repaid with interest.
+Backers make a loan to your client’s company, which must eventually be repaid with interest or through a revenue sharing agreement.

 - Equity-based crowdfunding